What we do

 There was an increasing concern that our model of short-term funding, prevalent across the foundation world, had not been an effective way of addressing changing issues and needs.
 The Strategic Plan (PDF) for 2011-2015 outlines that we are an operating Trust that makes effective and active decisions about the work plans.
 We no longer take unsolicited grant applications, but seek to build partnerships with other organisations for specific pieces of work.

-The Trust celebrates its centenary in 2013.
-To find out more click here.
+The Trust celebrated its centenary in 2013.
+To find out more about the special projects undertaken in 2013, and to explore our interactive timeline, visit the centenary website here.